 Most executives believe AI is already saving significant time; Yet, many employees don't see that benefit firsthand.
 This gap in experience is reinforced by unequal access to AI tools and training.
 Making this issue an implementation problem rather than a technology problem.
 Often, leadership assumes that simply adopting AI will suffice, but this leaves teams struggling to integrate tools into real workflows, and expected productivity gains never fully materialize.
 Therefore, it's imperative for leadership to engage employees in the implementation process and to provide guidance on how and when to use AI as team structures change and role boundaries blur.

-Read more about AI's impact on the workplace in our article, Agile Meets AI
+Read more about the risks and impact AI can have on worker morale in our article, Agile Meets AI

 At its core, that means three things: